 If you simply want an external drive for backups stored in your home, network-attached storage (NAS) devices may be a better bet.
-They typically sit as a stand-alone wired device on your local network packing multiple drives and storage modes.
+They typically sit as a stand-alone wired device on your local network, packing multiple drives and storage modes.
 Promise Technology, QNAP, and Synology are just three manufacturers that specialize in NAS devices.

 Another reason to consider an SSD over an HDD is durability.
 While modern-day external drives often come equipped with rugged casings to protect them against damage, the two technologies have very different physical makeups.
 With no moving parts, an SSD is more durable to drop damage than a traditional hard drive.

 If the data stored on your external drive is sensitive in any way, encryption is a good idea.
-Many drives are compatible with software encryption solutions and those are fine for most people.
+Many drives are compatible with software encryption solutions, and those are fine for most people.

 For those who take their data security more seriously, you want to find a drive with hardware encryption.
-If you’re extremely security conscious, you could even opt for a physical security system like the pin-code input on the Apricorn Aegis Padlock drive.
+If you’re extremely safety conscious, you could even opt for a physical security system like the pin-code input on the Apricorn Aegis Padlock drive.

-Out of the box, external hard drives are often formatted for a specific operating system.
+Out of the box, external hard drives are regularly formatted for a specific operating system.
 For instance, an external drive formatted for Windows 10 may have problems working with MacOS, and vice versa.
 Some hard drives are formatted specifically for Linux too.

 This setup isn’t irreversible, however.
-You can reformat a hard drive, or partition it to have different capabilities.
+You can reformat a hard drive or partition it to have different capabilities.
 But if you want to avoid the hassle, make sure the external drive is compatible with the target operating system.

 Want an external drive for on-the-go gaming or to augment a console’s storage?
 Your needs may be slightly different than the average user.

-Here SSD speed is even more important, as a slower drive can affect waiting times and game responsiveness.
+Here SSD speed is even more critical, as a slower drive can affect waiting times and game responsiveness.
 USB 3.1/3.2 is also quite important, though new gaming consoles and computers are likely to upgrade to faster speeds over USB-C, so be prepared.